Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 - gen_dictionary.c - sequential generator using 26 letters of the alphabet (a..z).
 Generated words can be parsed later into sentences and punctuation added.<br>
 - dictionary.v2.7z - mindless generation of ever longer (a..z)<br>

 The improvement is to make the generation directed, adding rules to omit gibberish and prune using regular expressions, using informed search algorithms and heuristic search algorithms and using A.I. to make decisions using the data in a prompt.
 E.g "Does this have any meaning in science?"
 Improving the library of babel to find cures to aging or find new science.
-Ask GPT, I want to build a time machine that goes into the future.
+Ask GPT, I want to build a time machine that goes into the past, to attend Stephen Hawking's time traveler party.
 What are the steps and plans for building such a machine?
 It cannot push past what we know already.
 Theoretically, the combination of words in a library of babel would explore unknowns.

 In general, academic research papers typically range from 3000 to 8000 words.
 Abstract being 300 words.